jdbowma/jdbowmawritingsample/docs/instructions.md

 Drip coffee is a much more common method of brewing coffee from coffee grounds.
 In this method, a thin paper coffee filter is laid in the coffee maker’s basket.
 The filter holds the coffee grounds.
 Hot water is poured over the grounds in the filter, which then drips slowly into the coffee pot below.
 This allows for the coffee grounds to brew in the hot water before dripping into the pot.
 The paper filter absorbs a large amount of the oil that is present in the coffee grounds.

 This lack of oil is one of the primary differences between French press coffee and drip coffee.
 As French presses use a metal mesh screen attached to a plunger instead of a paper filter, the lipid content in French press coffee is much higher.
 This results in a thick and rich cup of coffee with a visible layer of oil on top.

-However, this also leads to a slightly grainier cup of coffee as the coffee grounds remain on the bottom of the beaker, below the mesh filter.
+However, this also leads to a slightly grainier cup of coffee, as the coffee grounds remain on the bottom of the beaker, below the mesh filter.
 Small amounts of the grounds can find their way through the filter and into the drink.

 ## Materials needed